sphinx-doc/sphinx/Doc-3k/library/stdtypes.rst

    module: os
    module: socket

-File objects are implemented using C's ``stdio`` package and can be created with the built-in constructor :func:`file` described in section :ref:`built-in-funcs`. [#]_ File objects are also returned by some other built-in functions and methods, such as :func:`os.popen` and :func:`os.fdopen` and the :meth:`makefile` method of socket objects.
+File objects are implemented using C's ``stdio`` package and can be created with the built-in :func:`file` and (more usually) :func:`open` constructors described in the :ref:`built-in-funcs` section. [#]_ File objects are also returned by some other built-in functions and methods, such as :func:`os.popen` and :func:`os.fdopen` and the :meth:`makefile` method of socket objects.

 When a file operation fails for an I/O-related reason, the exception :exc:`IOError` is raised.
 This includes situations where the operation is not